huggingface/blog/bertopics.md

 TODO update distribution.png

+We can potentially use topic models in a production setting to monitor whether topics drift to far from an expected distribution.
+This can serve as a signal that there has been drift between your original training data and the types of conversations you are seeing in production.

 ## Get Started with BERTopic and Hugging Face Hub

 You can visit the official documentation for a [quick start guide](https://maartengr.github.io/BERTopic/getting_started/quickstart/quickstart.html) to get help using BERTopic.